 Seminar on Living and Learning in Palma

-This course is designed to improve students’ intercultural communication and competence while studying abroad by considering how Spanish are different from and similar to themselves and others.
-The course offers opportunities, both inside and outside the classroom, to develop insights and the skills necessary to interact effectively and appropriately, and to gain a better understanding and appreciation of the cultural richness of Spain and Mallorca.
+This course is designed to improve students’ intercultural communication and competence while studying abroad by considering how the Spanish are different from and similar to themselves and others.
+The course offers opportunities, both inside and outside the classroom, to develop insights and the skills necessary to interact effectively and appropriately, and to gain a better understanding and appreciation of the cultural richness of Spain and Palma.
 Offered in Spanish only.
-(2 credits).
-Prerequisite: four prior semesters of Spanish.
+Prerequisite: Four prior semesters of Spanish.
+Contact hours: TBD.
+Recommended credit: 2 semester/TBD quarter hours.

 CATA 1001 PALT